Ultimate Novel Writing Programme: how to plan, write, edit & publish – Jericho Writers

 Victoria F

-UNWC student
+UNWC alum

 I’ve received four full manuscript requests since finishing the course, including one from an agent who discovered my writing in the UNWC Anthology.